oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/introduction.md

 currently being tested on a larger scale to test its reliability.
 Moreover, there are still computational bottlenecks due to non-optimized algorithms.

-Among the possible improvements and extensions:
-* Implement extra methods for lattices with isometries of infinite order;

 ## Current applications of this project

 The project was initiated by S. Brandhorst and T. Hofmann for classifying